junxit/us-congress-bills-110/metadata.md

 - 2007-01-09 — Introduced in Senate
 - 2007-01-09 — Read twice and referred to the Committee on Rules and Administration. (text of measure as introduced: CR S293)
 - 2007-01-09 — Sponsor introductory remarks on measure.
 (CR S293)
+- 2007-03-14 — Committee on Rules and Administration.
+Hearings held.
+- 2007-03-28 — Committee on Rules and Administration.
+Ordered to be reported with an amendment favorably.
+- 2007-03-28 — Committee on Rules and Administration.
+Reported by Senator Feinstein with an amendment.
+Without written report.
+- 2007-03-28 — Committee on Rules and Administration.
+Reported by Senator Feinstein with an amendment.
+Without written report.
+- 2007-03-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 96.